 Target keywords that you can easily answer with one or two sentences.
 Then, write actionable content that clearly supports your short answer.

 #6 make use of schema markup

-Structured data is important for SEO, but even more so if you want to rank in voice search.
-Therefore it’s critical that you implement Schema markup on your site.
+Structured data is important for search engine optimization, but even more so for voice search SEO.
+If you want your FAQ pages to appear in answer the public, it’s critical that you implement Schema markup on your site.
 Need help?
 Check out Google’s guidelines and take advantage of Google’s structured data markup helper tool.

 When your structured data is in place, use the Google structured data testing tool to ensure that search engines can properly read your content.

 Use of tools such as BuzzSumo Question Analyzer to identify the most commonly asked questions online across hundreds of thousands of forums, including Amazon, Reddit, Quora, and Q&A websites.